bjboyd02/sensibility-testbed/README.md

 functions that you can call from Python code in order to get sensor values).

-How this works:
+## Overview
 * The required sensor event listening stuff is implemented in Java
 * The Python interpreter is [embedded](https://docs.python.org/2/extending/embedding.html)
   into C code, where we use
 * the Java Native Interface (JNI) to call into Java, and
 * the proper Python bindings to make these JNI calls available to Python code.

 Read the **docstrings** and **comments** for detailed information about the different components!